HOSTED-POWER/docs-turbostack-app/technologies/web-servers/nginx/nginx_block_access.md

         deny all;
 ```

-If for example your Turbostack configuration of your server looks like this:
+If for example your TurboStack configuration of your server looks like this:

 ```yaml
 ---